 Thanks our friend Piotr for adding this plan to the archive.

 Maybe, the German battleship Bismarck was the most iconic ship of world war 2.
+And now we have Bismarck’s scale model ship plans.

 Maybe there are also scale modellers who build model cars, trucks here.
 So Bardic Ferry model ship plans would make them happy.